...at the School of Medicine

-Dr. Davis has been a recipient of the Paul Di Sant’Agnese Award from the Cystic Fibrosis Foundation, the Rosenthal Prize for academic pediatrics, the Smith College Medal, and has regularly been named in "Best Doctors in America" and "Top Doctors."
+Dean Davis has been a recipient of the Paul Di Sant’Agnese Award from the Cystic Fibrosis Foundation, the Rosenthal Prize for academic pediatrics, the Smith College Medal, and has regularly been named in "Best Doctors in America" and "Top Doctors."
 In 2014, Dean Davis was locally recognized as a Crain’s Cleveland Business “Woman of Note.”
-She also has been elected to the Association of American Physicians, and inducted into the Cleveland Medical Hall of Fame and the Ohio Women’s Hall of Fame.
+She also has been elected to the Association of American Physicians and inducted into both the Cleveland Medical Hall of Fame and the Ohio Women’s Hall of Fame.